From Ritual Image to Generative Structure

 - integration of human, animal, and cosmic elements

+The artist does not invent the image.
 The artist participates in a system.

 II.
 From Ritual to Authorship - The Emergence of the Individual

 Patterns expand.
-Motifs mutate.
-Composition becomes deliberate.
+Motifs transform.
+Composition becomes intentional.

 - the system persists